ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Managed Services on AWS and DevOps/Week 1/W1 - Day 2 - SQS, Pipeline, Deadletter, SQS + SNS.md

 ## SQS + SNS
+****
+SNS is a bordcast service, so if x happnes, theres a message that is sent to SNS based on this trigger.
+Then SNS sends the message to multiple subscribers - including the SQS service.
+SQS stores the messages for consumers to then pull.

 You subscribe to the SQS through the SNS so that you can listen/pull messages.
 You indicate the end point ARN in the SNS.
 After that you have subscribed and you can push messages to SQS.
 ![[Pasted image 20250723173917.png]]